ys/bonjour/content/journal/2022-10-27-obsidian-templater-daily/index.md

 color: teal
 date: 2022-10-27
 ---

-## Obsidian: Adding weather and geoloc to Daily notes

 I am migrating all my notes from Day One to Obsidian.
 But I found myself missing that small extra part of day weather and address.